NASA begs spectators for astronaut launch: Please stay home!

 NASA and SpaceX already are limiting the number of employees near astronauts Doug Hurley and Bob Behnken.
 Anyone coming close must wear masks and gloves, and their temperatures are checked.
 The astronauts also are staying away from all but the most important training events.

-Hurley said the two are disappointed their families and friends will have to miss the launch in person, but “Obviously, it’s the right thing to do in the current environment.”
+Hurley said the two are disappointed their families and friends will have to miss their launch in person, but noted: “Obviously, it’s the right thing to do.”

-The pair will go into quarantine two weeks before liftoff, first at Johnson Space Center in Houston and then at Kennedy.
+The pair will go into quarantine 1 1/2 weeks before liftoff, first at Johnson Space Center in Houston and then at Kennedy.

 In both the NASA and SpaceX flight control rooms, staff will be spaced at least 6 feet (2 meters) apart on launch day and throughout the mission, and plenty of hand sanitizer, masks and gloves will be available.

-NASA turned to private companies in the wake of the space shuttle program to get cargo to the space station.
-Next up are the crew deliveries.
+NASA has been relying on private companies to deliver cargo and ferry astronauts to the space station, ever since the space shuttle program ended.
 Russian Soyuz capsules, meanwhile, have been the sole means of crew transportation to the orbiting lab.

 Boeing also is working to launch astronauts under NASA’s commercial crew program; its first crew flight is still months — if not a year — away.